PALEOCURRICULUM VITAE

 The science and art of restoring dinosaurs and other prehistoric animals.
 Guild of Natural Science Illustrators, Williamsburg, 2004 and Bar Harbor, 2005

 Birds are dinosaurs, were some dinosaurs birds?
-The Florida Symposium on Dinosaur Bird Evolution, Graves Museum of Natural History, Ft.
-Lauderdale, 2000
+The Florida Symposium on Dinosaur Bird Evolution, Graves Museum of Natural History, Dania, 2000

 Complexities in the evolution of birds from predatory dinosaurs: Archaeopteryx was a flying dromaeosaur, and some Cretaceous dinosaurs may have been secondarily flightless.
 Society of Avian Paleontology and Evolution, 4th International Meeting, Washington D.C., 1996